Sue United Airlines in Small Claims Court

 Once you’ve made sure that you can make a case in a small claims court, your next step is producing a demand letter.
-Most small claims courts demand that you inform the potential defendant of your claims before filing a lawsuit with the court.
-This step of the process exists to give companies like United Airlines the chance to fix the issue in question on their own before it ever reaches a court.
-This is done via the aforementioned “demand letter,” structured with the following elements:
+Most small claims courts demand that you inform the defendant of your claim before filing a lawsuit with the court.
+This step exists to give you the chance to resolve the issue in question before taking it to court.
+The courts want to keep their caseload as low as possible.
+Your demand letter will be structured with the following elements:

-- Your personal details: You need to present yourself to the company with personal information such as your name, legal address, and contact information like an email address and phone number.
+- Your details: You need to present yourself to the company with personal information such as your name, legal address, and contact information like an email address and phone number.

-- Your demands: The letter must contain a succinct description of your problem with United Airlines, as well as your suggestions on how to resolve them.
+- Your demands: The letter must contain a description of your problem with United Airlines, and suggestions on how to resolve it.

 - Your intention to file a lawsuit: Lastly, the letter has to contain a clear statement of intent to sue United Airlines, should they refuse to settle the described problem voluntarily.

-If you install the DoNotPay iPhone app or use the web browser app, you don’t need to trouble yourself with the demand letter at all.
-All you need to do is provide DoNotPay chatbot with the required information through a simple set of questions.
+If you use the web browser app or install the DoNotPay iPhone app, you don’t need to trouble yourself with composing a demand letter at all.
+All you need to do is provide the DoNotPay chatbot with the required information by answering a simple set of questions.
 Once you’re done, DoNotPay will generate a superbly written demand letter for you.
 After that, your only obligation is to print the letter out and send it to United Airlines using their legal address.
 Mail the demand letter to:

 The Corporation Trust Company

 |Registered address:||Corporation Trust Center 1209 Orange St|

-Crafting a compelling demand letter via DoNotPay is essential for the recuperation of your losses.
-In a third of all cases, a large company like United Airlines will seek to avoid a court proceeding altogether and oblige the user’s requests.
+Getting DoNotPay to craft you a compelling demand letter is essential for your case.
+In a third of all cases, a large company like United Airlines will avoid a court proceeding altogether by fulfilling the complainant's request out of court.

 Fill out the required court forms using DoNotPay